Are solar panels worth the cost in 2023?

 - Solar leases or power purchase agreements (PPAs): Through a solar lease or PPA, the installation company owns the system, but the electricity from the panels powers your home.
 The upfront cost is low and you only pay a monthly rate to lease the system, but you won’t qualify for most incentives or tax credits because you don’t own the system.

-Is solar right for your home?
+Is the cost of solar worth it for your home?

-Before signing a contract with a solar company, it’s important to know whether solar panels will work well for your home and budget.
+Before signing a contract with a solar installation company, it’s important to know whether solar panels will work well for your home and budget.
 A few things to consider include your current energy costs, incentives in your area that impact the price and how much sunlight your roof receives.

 Review your electric bill